easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_MODEL_CLARIFICATION_CHECKLIST.md

 ### Terms of Service Items to Include
 - [ ] Users responsible for their own API keys
-- [ ] Q-IDE not liable for API key loss
+- [ ] Top Dog not liable for API key loss
 - [ ] Users directly responsible for LLM billing
 - [ ] API keys are encrypted locally
-- [ ] Q-IDE doesn't bill for LLM usage
+- [ ] Top Dog doesn't bill for LLM usage
 - [ ] Each provider's ToS applies to that provider

 **Location**: `/legal/TERMS_OF_SERVICE.md` (to be created)